This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 Hi all!
-Like many of you, we are confined to our houses here. 🙁 So we are making the best of it, and learning new polymer clay techniques – how to make mini flowers from polymer clay.
+Like many of you, I am confined to our houses here. 🙁 So I’m making the best of it, and learning new polymer clay techniques – how to make mini flowers from polymer clay.

 - Yellow roses: Lemonade, and Yellow

 - Single edge razor blade

 - (Optional) Clay pasta machine for rolling thin sheets

 - (Optional) Clay extruder gun for creating the stems